Scientific name: Aedes Aegypti and Aedes Albopictus (Asian tiger mosquito)

 There are 2 types of Aedes mosquitoes; Aedes Aegypti and Aedes Albopictus.
 Both of these two mosquitoes can be recognized by white markings on its legs and a marking in the form of a lyre on the upper surface of the thorax.

 Aedes Aegypti is a vector for transmitting several tropical fevers.
-To find a host, these mosquitoes are attracted to chemical compounds emitted by mammals and also the warmness heat and carbon monoxide from human body.
+To find a host, these mosquitoes are attracted to chemical compounds emitted by mammals and also the warmness heat and carbon monoxide from the human body.
 It has white striped legs.

 Aedes Albopictus, also known as Asian tiger mosquito or “forest mosquito”, is a mosquito native to the tropical and subtropical areas of Southeast Asia.
-It is characterized by its black and white striped legs, and small black white striped body.
+It is characterized by its black and white striped legs and small black white striped body.

-Like other mosquito species, only the females require blood as meal to develop their eggs.
+Like other mosquito species, only the females require blood as a meal to develop their eggs.
 The male feeds on nectar and other sweet plant juices.
 In regards to host detection, carbon dioxide and organic substances produced from the host, humidity and optical recognition plays an important factor.

 The Aedes is about 2 to 10 mm length with a striking white and black pattern.
 The variation of the body size in adult mosquitoes depends on the density of the larval population and food supply within the breeding water.
 Since these circumstances are seldom optimal, the average body size of adult mosquitoes is considerably smaller than 10mm.